Moral Re-Armament: Beginning

+World War II

-When war broke out, many of those active in the campaign for Moral Re-Armament joined the Allied forces.
-Others worked to heighten morale and overcome bottlenecks, particularly in war-related industries.
+When World War II started, many of those active in the campaign for Moral Re-Armament joined the Allied forces.
+MRA did try unsuccessfully to obtain exemptions from military service for its members.

+When MRA was established in the United States in 1941, it was considered by some to be an effective way to combat communism.
 Senator (later President) Harry Truman, Chair of the Senate's Truman Committee investigating war contracts, told a Washington press conference in 1943: "Suspicions, rivalries, apathy, greed lie behind most of the bottlenecks.
 This is where the Moral Re-Armament group comes in.
-Where others have stood back and criticised, they have rolled up their sleeves and gone to work.
-They have already achieved remarkable results in bringing teamwork into industry, on the principles not of 'who's right' but of 'what's right'."
+Where others have stood back and criticized, they have rolled up their sleeves and gone to work."
+Truman supported the work of the MRA throughout the war, with his longtime aid, John R. Steelman, stating the MRA "as the greatest single force in the nation for reconciliation."
+Truman supported the MRA-produced play "The Forgotten Factor", calling it "the most important play produced by the war."

-In Britain, about 30 MRA workers were exempted from military service to continue this work.
-When Ernest Bevin became Minister of Labour in 1940, he decided to conscript them.
-Over 2,500 clergy and ministers signed a petition opposing this, and 174 Members of Parliament put down a motion stating the same.
-Bevin made clear that he would resign from the Government if he was defeated, and the Government put a three-line whip upon its supporters.
-As a result, the Oxford Group workers were excluded from the Exemption from Military Service bill.